CARSK stands for the "Canadian-Australasian Randomised Trial of Screening Kidney Transplant Candidates for Coronary Artery Disease."

 • Monash Medical Centre in Clayton, Australia has randomised 19 participants.

-• Laval University in Laval, Canada has randomised 18 participants.
+• Imperial College in London, England has randomised 19 participants.

 • Dunedin Hospital in Dunedin, NZ has randomised 17 participants.